cnb1/CryptoTraderWebApp/README.md

 # CryptoTraderWebApp

-This application allows a user to create a profile and choose the trading algorithm of thier choice to make money and track thier P/L
+This is a full stack React application that uses Apollo GraphQL to communicate with the MongoDB database.
+This allows a user to create a profile and choose the trading algorithm of thier choice to make money and track thier profit and loss.

 There needs to be a config.js file that contains the MongoDB parameters